AI Automation/Healthcare

 Attempts to solve this with generic workflow tools fail on two fronts.
 First, they are rarely HIPAA-compliant and cannot provide a Business Associate Agreement (BAA), making them a non-starter for handling Protected Health Information (PHI).
 Second, their pre-built connectors are not designed for healthcare data standards like HL7 or FHIR, resulting in brittle integrations that break when your EHR updates.

-We begin by establishing a secure, HIPAA-compliant connection to your EHR, whether it's a modern system like athenahealth or a legacy platform.
-We use Python scripts with the `fhir.resources` library to parse patient encounter data.
-All credentials and sensitive data are managed through AWS Secrets Manager, never hardcoded.
+Syntora's approach to custom AI automation for healthcare billing would begin by establishing a secure, HIPAA-compliant connection to your EHR.
+This applies whether your practice uses a modern system like athenahealth or a legacy platform.
+We utilize Python scripts, often incorporating the fhir.resources library, to parse patient encounter data.
+All credentials and sensitive data are managed through AWS Secrets Manager, ensuring they are never hardcoded.

-The system's core is a FastAPI service that analyzes unstructured clinical notes using the Claude API.
-It extracts key diagnostic terms and procedural details to suggest the top three CPT and ICD-10 codes with confidence scores, a process that takes less than 900ms per note.
-We fine-tune this model using your practice's last 24 months of adjudicated claims to align suggestions with your specific payer mix and case history.
-A separate Supabase database stores your specific payer rules for real-time validation.
+The core of the proposed system would be a FastAPI service designed to analyze unstructured clinical notes using the Claude API.
+This service would extract key diagnostic terms and procedural details to suggest relevant CPT and ICD-10 codes, along with confidence scores.
+We would fine-tune this AI model using your practice's historical adjudicated claims data to align suggestions with your specific payer mix and case history.
+A separate Supabase database would store your practice's specific payer rules for real-time validation against suggested codes.

-The service is deployed on AWS Lambda, which keeps hosting costs under $50 per month for a practice processing up to 10,000 claims monthly.
-When a provider finalizes a note in the EHR, a webhook triggers the Lambda function.
-The suggested codes and any payer-specific warnings appear directly in a custom field within the EHR's billing interface.
-This creates a human-in-the-loop workflow where your billing specialist reviews and approves the suggestions with a single click.
+The service would be deployed on AWS Lambda, an architecture chosen for its scalability and cost efficiency.
+When a provider finalizes a note in the EHR, a webhook would trigger the Lambda function.
+The suggested codes and any payer-specific warnings would then be surfaced, typically in a custom field within the EHR's billing interface.
+This design creates a human-in-the-loop workflow, allowing your billing specialist to review and approve the suggestions efficiently.

-Every action is logged to a dedicated audit table in Supabase using `structlog` for structured, searchable records.
-This provides a complete audit trail for compliance.
-We configure AWS CloudWatch alerts to send a Slack notification if the API's error rate exceeds 0.5% or if latency surpasses 2 seconds, ensuring any issues are addressed before they impact your revenue cycle.
+For compliance and operational visibility, every system action would be logged to a dedicated audit table in Supabase using structlog for structured, searchable records.
+This provides a complete audit trail.
+We would configure AWS CloudWatch alerts to send notifications if the API's error rate or latency metrics exceed predefined thresholds, enabling proactive issue resolution.

 Clean claims are submitted within hours of service, not days.
 By reducing denial rates by over 80%, you get paid by payers in two weeks, not six.